 Pre-camp information will be available on this website three weeks prior to the start of camp.
-Pre-camp information includes medication requirements (complete only if taking meds at this event), check-in and out times with locations, daily schedule, what to bring and other important information you will need to know before attending camp.
+Pre-camp information includes medication requirements (complete only if taking meds at this event), check-in and out times with locations, confirmed daily schedule, what to bring and other important information you will need to know before attending camp.
 If any medical information changes, it is your responsibility to notify Continuing Education Services at email@example.com.

 UW-Whitewater will hold all campers responsible for their conduct.
 Serious misconduct or disruption will lead to immediate dismissal from camp.
 Campers dismissed from the camp will not receive a refund.
 Review Summer Camp Rules for more details.